ginofsuarez/apex-performance/docs/index.md

 **APEX Advisor:**

-- `Purpose:` The APEX Advisor checks for best practices, security issues, and potential performance problems in your application.
+- `Purpose:` The APEX Advisor checks for best practices, security issues, and ==potential performance problems== in your application.
 - `How to Use:` Navigate to the “App Builder”, select your application, and choose “Utilities” from the right-hand sidebar.
 Then, click on “Advisor” to run it.
 It will report issues categorized by severity, allowing you to focus on critical problems first.

 **Debugging:**